nitin-singla/postgres-practice/update-1.md

-PostgreSQL Update Table [8 exercises with solution]
+PostgreSQL Update Table [8 exercises]

 1. Write a SQL statement to change the email column of the employees table with 'not available' for all employees.